dylang/changelog/readme.md

 Node Modules in NPM
 -------------------

-Modules do not need to be installed locally to get a changelog but they must define their repository url in their package.json.
+Modules do not need to be installed to generate changelog but they must define their `repository url` in their package.json.

 ![Example using Express](https://github.com/dylang/changelog/raw/master/examples/express.png)